diegodominguez3/Modujs-Web-Framework/README.md

 1. Get parcel to start your local server.<br>
 `npm install -g parcel-bundler`
-2. Clone repo and run `parcel index.html` in the root directory.
+2. Clone the repo and run `parcel index.html` in the root directory.
 3. Open http://localhost:1234
 4. Start coding your application in src folder!